shanecelis/keyseq/README.md

 # Examples

+For both examples press `A` with modifiers and it will print a message showing what keychord matched.

 ## Winit Example
-Run a winit-based example:

 ``` sh
 cargo run --example winit
 ```

-Press `1` or `shift-1` and it will print a message.

 ## Bevy Example

 ``` sh
 cargo run --example bevy
 ```

-This will show a rotating cube with the shader as its surfaces.

 # License